 Our resident Forest School leaders can run programmes of six or more sessions for groups of 12-15 pupils of any age and ability.
 Sessions are a minimum of two hours in length and cost around £600 for six sessions for 12 children.
 Contact our Education Team for further information.

 If your school has access to a suitable natural site, we can come to you to run a Forest School programme.
 Sessions are a minimum of two hours in length and cost around £750 for six sessions for 12 children.
-For further details, please contact the Outreach Team.
+For further details, please contact the Education Team.

 Forest School Training

 We offer Forest School Leader (Level 3) and Forest School Assistant (Level 2) training at our Centre following a modular approach (training is spread over a number of months).

 Wood Mouse Forest School runs on Fridays during term time for 2-5 year olds accompanied by a parent or grandparent.

 Forest School is an inspirational process, that offers ALL learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment.
 Forest School happens over time, developing childrens' motivation, stamina and motor skills.
 It also supports emotional and social development, and increases confidence.
 Each child gets the chance to develop their own interests within the Forest School setting.